 The Tuck Shop is open during morning break.
-The servery is usually open in the Dining Hall at morning break and the café is usually open throughout the day during term-time selling a range of hot snacks, homemade cakes, soft drinks and fruit.
+The Barn is usually open at morning break and the café is usually open throughout the day during term-time selling a range of hot snacks, homemade cakes, soft drinks and fruit.

 Abingdon School

-Park Road, Abingdon Oxfordshire, OX14 1DE Tel: +44 (0)1235 849041
+Park Road, Abingdon Oxfordshire, OX14 1DE

+Tel: +44 (0)1235 849041